hanwenzhang123/fullstack-note/01-note/README.md

 #### Closure Definition
 - Closure is observed when a function uses variable(s) from outer scope(s) even while running in a scope where those variable(s) wouldn't be accessible.
 - Closure encapsulates the body of code together with the lexical scope.
+- Closure is most common when working with asynchronous code, such as with callbacks.

 #### Closure Requirements
 - Must be a function involved